 How to Make Turkey Roulade

-It’s easiest to start out with a whole bone-in, skin-on turkey breast.
+1. Start out with a whole bone-in, skin-on turkey breast.
 Carefully remove the skin in one piece and lay flat on a work surface.
 With a sharp knife, remove each side of the breast.
 Lay the breast halves side by side on the skin and slice a diagonal pattern in them.
 Rub all over with garlic herb mix.

 For me, the best part of a turkey dinner is the promise of leftovers.
 And slices of this roulade make incredibly delicious sandwiches or chop/shred to use in Turkey Pot Pie, Turkey Pot Pie Soup or Turkey and Rice Soup the next day.

 - 2 teaspoons kosher salt